UCF/UCF-WordPress-Theme/readme.markdown

 # UCF WordPress Theme

 A generic, responsive WordPress theme for UCF websites, built off of the [Athena Framework](https://github.com/UCF/Athena-Framework).
+Suitable as a standalone theme or as a parent theme.

 ## Installation Requirements